jgia/MA346-Final-Project/README.md

 for the World Happiness Report.
 We also create a linear regression model for prediction predicting life satisfaction from a select few variables in the Index of Economic
 Freedom.

-To see our complete report, view the follwing URL: https://deepnote.com/@john-giaquinto-685f/MA346-Final-Project-Giaquinto-and-Consiglio-a8eb658e-6f64-4544-bf57-cd04444e7be6
+To see our deepnote report, view the follwing URL: https://deepnote.com/@john-giaquinto-685f/MA346-Final-Project-Giaquinto-and-Consiglio-a8eb658e-6f64-4544-bf57-cd04444e7be6

 If you are interested in seeing a Streamlit dashboard that explores life satisfaction by region and has interative scatter plots for comparing life satisfaction with